MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ai-embed-text-plugin.md

 * [managed identity](../management/managed-identity-policy.md): Allow the system-assigned managed identity to authenticate to Azure OpenAI services.
 * [callout](../management/callout-policy.md): Authorize the AI model endpoint domain.

-Use the commands in the following steps to configure these policies:
+To configure these policies, use the commands in the following steps:

 1. Configure the managed identity: